How to set up a Gateway

 A screen with a bash command will appear.
 You can copy it to the clipboard by clicking on it.

 The SDA Gateway Docker version has an integrated Web UI for configuring the application.
-Check the official repository overview to see the Docker launch configuration details:
+Check the official repository usage instructions to see the Docker launch configuration details:

 Access the page on port 8186 (default) in the device where the container is running: